 - Cross graze pasture with other species – except for some tapeworms, lungworm and liver fluke, worms are usually species specific and will not survive when ingested by the ‘wrong’ host.

 - Keep new horses separate until tested and treated accordingly so that you can manage any parasite burdens they may be bringing with them.
+After worming, particularly if treating for tapeworm, keep horses off pasture at the peak excretion time of 24-48hrs after treatment.
+Not only does this prevent eco-toxic worming chemicals being leached into the soil, but prevents packets of tapeworm eggs from becoming a reinfection risk on the pasture.

 - Be careful of where you allow your horse to graze away from home and consider feeding hay instead.
 Competition and training venues can be a hotbed for worms and whatever your horse picks up from the land will come home with him.
 For this reason horses that live in herds with one or more travelling horse are at higher risk from parasites than those in closed groups.